 They are a contractor of the U.S. Department of Education to recover non-payments on student loans.

-Headquartered in Central Point, OR, Action Financial Services operates mostly in the western United States as well as other U.S. territories, such as Guam and American Samoa.
+Headquartered in Central Point, OR, they operate mostly in the western United States as well as other U.S. territories, such as Guam and American Samoa.

 According to their website, they claim to,